4kssoft/dart-tv/runtime/vm/service/service.md

   // A name identifying this isolate.
 Not guaranteed to be unique. string name;

+  // Specifies whether the isolate was spawned by the VM or embedder for
+  // internal use.
+If `false`, this isolate is likely running user code. bool isSystemIsolate;

   // The time that the VM started in milliseconds since the epoch.
   //